dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/environment.md

 recruit and hand pick a passionate and skilled team of interdisciplinary folks that all bring unique skills to your cohort.
 The fellowship is comprised of teams of three or four **fellows** each.
-Your teammates will be fellow graduate students and recent graduates.
+Your teammates will be fellow students and recent graduates.
 We aim to ensure that each team has a mix of backgrounds, from computer science, statistics, math, physical science and engineering, social sciences and public policy.

-Your team will be assigned a **Senior Data Science Mentor**.
+Your team will be assigned a **Data Science Mentor**.
 Each Mentor will be working with several teams of fellows, supporting their growth and project.
 All mentors are experienced data scientists who serve as a resource for you through the project development process, both with hands-on technical problems and implementation questions, as well as through higher-level design decisions.

-In addition to Technical Mentors, you will have a **Project Manager**.
+In addition to Data Science Mentors, you will have a **Project Manager**.
 Each Project Manager oversees several teams and is responsible for managing your relationship with your project partner.
 They work with you and your partner to set goals and